Neecolaa/wpm-gadget/README.md

-# Versal example gadget

-This is a sample gadget, that utilizes versal-gadget-api to ask learner a question.

-As an author, you can edit question prompt.
-As a learner, you can answer the question.
+# Words Per Minute Skill Test

+A simple gadget that challenges the learner to correctly type as many of the words as they can in one minute.

 ## Installation and running